postmates/configurable-hpa/README.md

     the algorithm will try to limit the increase by the `ScaleUpLimit`

-    `ScaleUpLimit` is found as a maximum of an absolute number (`ScaleUpLimitMinimum`) and of a multiplication of currentReplicas by a koefficient (`ScaleUpLimitFactor`):
+    `ScaleUpLimit` is found as a maximum of an absolute number (`ScaleUpLimitMinimum`) and of a multiplication of currentReplicas by a coefficient (`ScaleUpLimitFactor`):

 ```
     ScaleUpLimit = max(ScaleUpLimitMinimum, ScaleUpLimitFactor * currentReplicas)